 Malana can be cold even in summers due to its higher altitude.
 So irrespective of the season that you are visiting in, warm clothes have to be packed on your trip to the Parvati valley.
 At least 2-3 warm layers are needed in case you are visiting in the winter, between October to April.

-Make sure you have a good winter jacket in case you are visiting in peak winter months as it tends to get extremely cold with temperatures mostly being sub-zero.
+Make sure you have a good winter jacket in case you are visiting in peak winter months.
+It tends to get extremely cold with temperatures mostly being sub-zero at this time.

 Autumn months are very pleasant with clear blue skies, but mornings and nights tend to be extremely chilly so packing warm clothes is a must.